GautamBatta73/SidGautam/Versions/Prog_Language/Documentation/Native_Libraries/readme.md

-# SidGautamScript Libraries
+# SidGautamScript Native Libraries

 This folder contains information on the functions and variables that I packaged with the compiler and runtime environment, which are built-in libraries/packages.

-## How to import libraries
+## How to import native libraries

 <br>
 The following snippet imports the Math library.